danieldietrich/typelevel/README.md

 <br/>
 <br/>

 <tt>**&lt;TypeLevel&gt;**</tt> pushes energy from the JavaScript runtime to the TypeScript compiler.
-The highly composable type level API not only feels like superpower - _the-real-code™_ is freed from unnecessary ballast.
+The highly composable type level API not only feels like superpower, _the-real-code™_ is freed from unnecessary ballast.

 ## Usage